 - Debt For Students Least debt for graduating students

-- The teacher population of 185 teachers has declined by 31% over five years.
+- The teacher population of 185 teachers has stayed relatively flat over five years.

 |Midland College||(TX) Community College Avg.|